TSune-web/stats-preview-card-component/README.md

 ### What I learned

 ## CSS
-# 1.How to add color onto the jpg image
+### 1.How to add color onto the jpg image
 ```css
 img {
   mix-blend-mode: multiply;
 }
 ```
-# 2.how to divide code into files/modules
+### 2.how to divide code into files/modules
 ```css
 @import "style.css";
 ```
+### !
+Note: CSS @import does not work when deploying the project into GitHub Pages.
+Apparently, GitHub Pages seem to ignore underscores.
+Sass import, on the other hand, will work because Sass files will be compiled into a CSS file.

 ### Continued development